Ultra-fast real-time quantum random number generator with correlated measurement outcomes and rigorous security certification: Security analysis

 Because of the finite bandwidth of the measuring apparatus, both the signal $X_t$ and excess noise $U_t$ at a given time $t$ are correlated with their values at previous times.
 To filter out the effects of these correlations we consider the probability density distribution of $X_t$ conditioned on all past signal values,

 where $x_t$ denotes the possible values of the variable $X_t$ at time $t$, $x_{<t}$ denotes the collection of values of all signals at times $t'<t$, and $\mu_t$ is the mean value.
-Note that $\mu_t$ depends on $x_{<t}$, whereas the conditional variance $\sigma_X^2$ does not depend on time.
+Note that $\mu_t$ depends on $x_{<t}$, but the conditional variance $\sigma_X^2$ does not depend on time.
 This description is consistent with the assumption of a stationary Gaussian process \cite{Gray2006}.
 By definition, the conditioned variable at time $t$ is independent on previous signal values.
-Therefore, we can model it as an outcome from an i.i.d.\ measurement of a quantum state with the same variance and identify (with the notation of the Section \ref{Sec:iidlimit}):
+Therefore, we can formally describe it as the outcome of a measurement applied on an i.i.d.\ quantum state with the same variance.
+We identify (using the notation of the Section \ref{Sec:iidlimit}):

 We can then write the (unconditional) signal variance $\sigma^2$ as